CamilingJS/Conquering-Responsive-Layouts/README.md

 #### }
 ## CSS Tip #11
 ### Typography goes a long way
-### Utilize text CSS properties "line-height" and "letter-spacing"
+### Utilize text CSS properties "line-height" and "letter-spacing" to manipulate the spacing within and around your text
 ## CSS Tip #12
 ### CSS Custom properties are variable CSS properties you can reuse
 ### You can define custom properties in the root